Top 55 E-Commerce Tools for Businesses and Startups in 2023

 Asana’s Basic plan is free and is suitable for individuals and new teams.
 For growing teams, paid plans start at $10.99 per user per month when billed annually.

-45. FollowUp.cc
+47. FollowUp.cc

 FollowUp.cc

 This lightweight productivity suite lets you keep track of conversations and tasks.
-Followup.cc lets you set reminders with just one click and lets you schedule follow ups so you can stay on top of conversations.
+Followup.cc lets you set reminders with just one click and lets you schedule follow-ups so you can stay on top of conversations.
 It integrates with your email platform so you can start scheduling when to send messages, track when your email is opened by a contact, set reminders for specific webpages or social media profiles, and more.

 Plans start at $18 per month when billed annually.

-46. Trello
+48. Trello

 Trello

 Trello is a productivity suite that changes the way you and your team work.
 Use Trello boards, lists, or cards to manage or track projects and organize tasks to improve productivity.
-It has a built-in automation that streamlines tasks and workflows for enhanced efficiency.
+It has built-in automation that streamlines tasks and workflows for enhanced efficiency.

-You can do more with Trello by integrating it with work tools such as Confluence, Slack, and Google Drive.
 It can be used by individuals and teams for free.
 For teams that want access to more robust features, paid plans start at $5 per user per month when billed annually.

-🧐 User Experience Tools
+User Experience Tools

-47. Hotjar
+49. Hotjar

 Hotjar

 Hotjar is one of the hottest tools for finding out how users are interacting with your business website or landing pages.
-It uses real-time recordings of website/landing page visits and heatmaps to show you where users like to dwell on your site and where they can’t wait to scroll past.
+It uses real-time recordings of website/landing page visits and heatmaps to show you where users like to dwell on your site and which parts they can’t wait to scroll past.
 Armed with this data, you’ll be in a much better position to improve the user experience.
 In addition to heatmaps and session recordings, it also offers on-site surveys for a more direct approach.
 So, if you prefer to receive it straight from your visitors’ mouth, you can use its drag-and-drop builder to create a survey quickly or use one of its pre-built templates.

 It has a free plan and three paid plans.
-Pricing starts at $39 per month which includes 100 daily sessions.
+Pricing starts at €80 per month (billed annually for the Observe product), which includes 500 daily sessions.

-48. Qualaroo
+50. Qualaroo

 Qualaroo